Hillary Clinton’s Security Clearance Could Be Revoked As The Email Server Investigation Is Reopened

 “If the election had been on October 27, I would be your president.”

-According to Clinton, her path to the White House was all but confirmed when former F.B.I Director James Comey wrote a letter to Congress stating that the bureau’s investigation into the use of her private server has been reopened.
+According to Clinton, her path to the White House was all but confirmed when former F.B.I.
+Director James Comey wrote a letter to Congress stating that the bureau’s investigation into the use of her private server has been reopened.

 “I was on the way to winning until the combination of Jim Comey’s letter on October 28 and Russian WikiLeaks raised doubts in the minds of people who were inclined to vote for me but got scared off — and the evidence for that intervening event is, I think, compelling [and] persuasive.”